Threat Level Rising (Even Higher) on Nonprofit Nonpartisanship

 They rightly concluded: “Repealing the Johnson Amendment would be bad for politics, bad for churches and bad for America.”

 We note that these papers are not outliers.
 In November, the editors of the Kansas City Star, the largest newspaper in Missouri, corrected misstatements of those attacking the Johnson Amendment, writing, “The First Amendment guarantees free speech, not tax-free speech.”
 Then, as is now the case with the anti-Johnson Amendment rider in the financial services appropriations bill, legislation would remove the protections of nonpartisanship just for “churches.”
-The Star editors rejected the idea: “We think carving out a First Amendment tax break for clerics is
+The Star editors rejected the idea: “We think carving out a First Amendment tax break for

 When the staunchest defenders of free speech – the independent news media – reject the false claim of free-speech infringement, that’re really saying something.
 All of us, as nonprofit advocates, need to make sure our colleagues, our communities, and our elected officials and candidates for public office take notice.